beancount/ledger2beancount/docs/guide.md

     Assets:Test2                       -0.88 EUR
 ```

-Beancount also supports inline math, but support is limited to the basic
+Beancount also supports inline maths, but support is limited to the basic
 arithmetic operations.
-Basic math is converted by ledger2beancount to
+Basic maths is converted by ledger2beancount to
 the format expected by beancount.
 Specifically, the commodity is moved
-from the inline math construct in order to create the "number commodity"
+from the inline maths construct in order to create the "number commodity"
 format expected by beancount.
 Since beancount doesn't require round
-brackets to denote inline math, they are dropped as well, resulting in:
+brackets to denote inline maths, they are dropped as well, resulting in:

 ```beancount
 2018-03-26 * "Inline math"